I am a very active person and I enjoy playing with my little one (four years old) and walking our lovely dog.

 I love to cook!
 I have been a vegetarian since January 2014 but I am still quite happy to cook with meat and fish!
 I also have experience in cooking for a vegan diet and also gluten and lactose free.
 I understand how fussy children can be at meal times, so I like to come up with creative and fun ways to get children interested in their food.
 I think it's particularly good for them to be a part of the preparation/cooking process, where possible, as it gets them more involved and excited to try it.

 I spend a lot of time creatively writing, and have done so for as long as I can remember.
 I very much enjoy reading too, in particular thrillers and fantasy novels.

 It may sound quite odd, but I love to clean, and have worked as a domestic cleaner in the past.
 So I am more than willing to do any necessary housework or chores, including gardening!

 I come from a large family and am one of five myself, so being in fast-paced environments or surrounded by children is very normal for me!

-In terms of professional experience I have over seven years.
+In terms of professional experience I have over twelve years.
 I started with regular babysitting, both during the day and evenings, and then went on to work in a children's nursery and as a nanny.

 My most recent position as a nanny ended last month (September 2014) when I moved back to Brighton.
 I was caring for two boys, aged three and eighteen months.
 I absolutely loved my job and am still in close contact with the family.
 Having the extra pair of hands was vital to the daily running of the house, especially as both parents had work commitments.
 I take my own commitments very seriously and appreciate the need of a reliable and responsible person who will always show up.